CamelotLabs/vaults-list/README.md

 **6. Provide the following required information for your supported chains.**
 - chainId (integer)
 - api (string): url, your API endpoint, should be implemented on Camelot's app beforehand
-- depositProxy (string): contract address, spNFT proxy used by Camelot for deposits
+- proxyHelper (string): contract address, spNFT proxy used by Camelot for deposits
-- depositProxyAbi (string): url, ABI for the deposit proxy
 - strategies (array): list of your strategies

 **7. Provide the following optional links for each of your strategies.**

 Follow the composition approach as demonstrated in each protocol file for adding strategies.

 Each strategy is composed via `createStrategy`.
 The first argument should be an object containing `strategy`, `symbol`, `address` & `poolAddress`.
-The second argument should be an object containing OPTIONAL override properties for the given strategy- `imageOverride`, `urlOverride`, `abiOverride`.
+The second argument should be an object containing OPTIONAL override properties for the given strategy- `imageOverride`, `urlOverride`.

-Use override values if the default computed values for `image`, `url` or `abi` will be incorrect.
+Use override values if the default computed values for `image` or `url` will be incorrect.
 These values can be computed differently based on the protocol, for example, Gamma uses `symbol` inside the vault URL but sometimes it's in the opposite order of `symbol`, breaking the computed value.

 The `strategy` should directly map to a strategy key under `strategyTemplates`, which contains all the strategy specific information.